fady17/chain-ai/README.md

-# Mini-Chain
+# chain

-**Mini-Chain** is a micro-framework for building applications with Large Language Models, inspired by LangChain.
+**chain** is a micro-framework for building applications with Large Language Models, inspired by LangChain.

 ## Core Features